Solomoriah/PollyReports/docs/docs.rst

     If the datasource is empty, no output is generated.

     *detailband* should be initialized to a Band object (see below) which will be generated once per row in the data source.
+It is acceptable for the detail band to be None, which means no detail band will be rendered for each row (but subtotals, for instance, will still be generated).
+This is useful when you want a single report to offer both "detail" and "summary" views.
+However, if your design calls for the detail band to always be omitted, you may wish to redesign your database query instead for better performance.

     *pageheader* is a Band object which is printed at the top of each page.
     When the pageheader Band is generated, it receives the row of data that